Table of Contents

 function removeSupport(uint256 amount) external

-// Claim voting tokens during an election (lazy minting)
+// Claim voting tokens during election (locks tokens - H-04 fix)

 function claimVotingTokens() external